rohan843/cybersecurity-notes/README.md

 ## Security Audits

 A security audit is a review of an organization's security controls, policies and procedures against a set of expectations.
-These can be **internal or external**
+These can be **internal or external**.

+An internal security audit is typically conducted by a team of people, that might include the organization's compliance officer, security manager and other security team members.